Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Experiments

 To solve this problem, we replace the FlowNet in OptFlow-B with our proposed IFF module in IFF-Net-B and IFF-Net-C. IFF-Net-B uses our basic IFF module, and IFF-Net-C uses our advanced IFF module.
 From the Table \ref{table:optflow}, although our basic IFF module only consists of three layers, it effectively improve the detection accuracy than OptFlow-B (76.4 v.s.
 75.4).
 By employing our advanced IFF module in IFF-Net-C, the performance is further improved (77.1 v.s.
 75.4).

-In the experiment OptFlow-B, although we fine-tune FlowNet on the task dataset, the performance of FlowNet based method (75.4) is still inferior to our IFF-Net (76.4 and 77.1). \textit{This shows that the domain gap between FlowNet training dataset and the task dataset hinders the performances of FlowNet based methods.}
+In the experiment OptFlow-B, although we fine-tune FlowNet on the task dataset, the performance of optical flow based method (75.4) is still inferior to our IFF-Net (76.4 and 77.1). \textit{This shows that the domain gap between FlowNet training dataset and the task dataset hinders the performances of optical flow based methods.}

 According to this comparison between optical flow and our feature flow, it demonstrates that optical flow is not suitable for feature alignment.
 Our proposed IFF modules effectively solve this problem and show significant improvement.